 A learning disability is a neurological disorder which affects the brain's processing abilities.

-A learning disability cannot be cured; however, the earlier a learning disability is diagnosed, the earlier you or your child can begin to manage the disability and learn effective therapies and techniques to help succeed in work, school and everyday life.
+A learning disability cannot be cured; however, the earlier a learning disability is diagnosed, the sooner you or your child can begin to manage the disability and learn effective therapies and techniques to help succeed in work, school and everyday life.